-Gateway Casinos & Entertainment Limited (“GCEL”) is one of the largest and most diversified gaming and entertainment companies in Canada with 25 gaming properties in British Columbia and Ontario and two additional properties in Edmonton, Alberta.
-Across its entire portfolio, Gateway currently employs over 8,200 people and features approximately 423 table games (including 48 poker tables), 14,076 slots, 82 food and beverage outlets and 561 hotel rooms.
-A multi-pronged growth strategy has seen GCEL diversify and expand its product offering, including developing proprietary casino and restaurant brands, dramatically improving the gaming customer experience while attracting new customers.
-Some of GCEL’s proprietary brands include Match Eatery & Public House, Atlas Steak + Fish and the new Halley’s Club.
-In 2017, GCEL celebrated 25 years in the business of gaming and entertainment in Canada.
+Gateway Casinos & Entertainment Limited (“Gateway”) is one of the largest and most diversified gaming and entertainment companies in Canada with 31 gaming properties in British Columbia, Ontario and Alberta.
+Across its entire portfolio, Gateway currently employs approximately 7,200 people and features approximately 391 table games (including 31 poker tables), 14,288 slots, 81 food and beverage outlets and 564 hotel rooms.
+A multi-pronged growth strategy has seen Gateway diversify and expand its product offering, including developing proprietary casino and restaurant brands.
+This has dramatically improved the gaming customer experience and also attracts new gaming and restaurant customers.
+Some of Gateway’s proprietary brands include Grand Villa Casino, Cascades Casino, Starlight Casino, Playtime Casino, Match Eatery & Public House, Atlas Steak + Fish and Chow Lucky Noodle Bar.
+In 2022, Gateway celebrated 30 years in the business of gaming and entertainment in Canada.

 We know that the winning formula for a successful gaming property is working closely with community leaders to ensure we are taking an active role in supporting job creation and economic development as well as local community and charitable initiatives.

-Gateway Casinos & Entertainment Limited is working towards an ambitious redevelopment program to renovate and rejuvenate properties across the country.
+Gateway is working towards an ambitious redevelopment program to renovate and rejuvenate properties across the country.
 We have exciting redevelopment and expansion opportunities in the communities where we operate.

 Additional information is available at www.gatewaycasinos.com.

-On September 27, Grand Villa Burnaby unveiled its brand-new Pulse Arena, an innovative, immersive, multi-sensory gaming space that is the first of its kind in B.C.
-This completes a spectacular renovation that included an expansion and refresh of the gaming floor with new slots, VIP and poker rooms, the addition Atlas Steak + Fish, Chow Lucky Noodle Bar, and Villa Bistro.
-As well as, a complete refresh of 189 hotel rooms and convention public spaces at The Delta Hotels Burnaby Conference Centre.
+On September 27, Grand Villa Burnaby unveiled its brand-new Pulse Arena, an innovative, immersive, and multi-sensory gaming space – the first of its kind in B.C.
+This completed a spectacular renovation that included an expansion and refresh of the gaming floor with new slots, VIP and poker rooms, the addition of Atlas Steak + Fish, Chow Lucky Noodle Bar, and Villa Bistro.
+There was also a complete refresh done of 189 hotel rooms and convention public spaces at The Delta Hotels Burnaby Conference Centre demolition.

 On August 8, Cascades Casino Chatham officially opened its doors.
-The brand-new casino, the first Cascades in Ontario and the first “from the ground up” build for Gateway, features 300 slots and 10 table games as well as Gateway’s signature restaurant brands, MATCH Eatery & Public House and The Buffet.
+This brand new casino, which is the first Cascades in Ontario and the first “from the ground up” build for Gateway, features 300 slots and 10 table games.
+It also includes two of Gateway’s signature restaurant brands, MATCH Eatery & Public House and The Buffet.

-In August, Gateway announced that they had signed an agreement to become the official casino partner of the NFL in Canada and Gateway’s signature MATCH Eatery & Public House will be the exclusive presenting sponsor of the NFL Fantasy App.
+In August, Gateway announced that it had signed an agreement to become the official casino partner of the NFL in Canada.
+Gateway’s signature MATCH Eatery & Public House will be the exclusive presenting sponsor of the NFL Fantasy App.

 In May, Gateway held a ground-breaking ceremony to officially unveil plans for the construction of the new Cascades Casino North Bay.
 The proposed new casino, spanning over 39,000 square feet, will feature 300 slots and 8 live table games.